jedisct1/libsodium-doc/internals/roadmap.md

 - Precomputed interface for crypto_box_easy() [DONE]
 - First-class support for Javascript [DONE]
 - SIMD implementations of ChaCha20
-- chacha20 and chacha20poly1305 with a 96 bit nonce and a 32 bit counter
+- chacha20 and chacha20poly1305 with a 96 bit nonce and a 32 bit counter [DONE]
-[DONE, in ietf branch, not merged yet]
-- IETF-compatible chacha20poly1305 implementation
+- IETF-compatible chacha20poly1305 implementation [DONE]
-[DONE, in ietf branch, not merged yet]
 - Ed448-Goldilocks